Israel, Palestinians at U.N. accuse each other of sabotaging peace

 "The Palestinians pledge dialogue while fermenting hatred," Prosor told the council.
 "They promise tolerance while celebrating terrorists.
 And they make commitments almost as quickly as they break them."

-Prosor accused the Western-backed Palestinian President Mahmoud Abbas of abandoning a chance to "tango with Israel" in favor of "waltzing off with Hamas."
+Prosor accused the Western-backed Palestinian President Mahmoud Abbas of abandoning a chance to "tango with Israel" in favour of "waltzing off with Hamas."

 Nine months ago the United States launched new negotiations between the Israelis and Palestinians to end the decades-long conflict and help create a Palestinian state in the occupied West Bank and Gaza Strip.
 The talks fell apart last week, with Washington blaming both sides for failing to compromise ahead of the April 29 deadline.